 Nevada animal abuse laws make it a misdemeanor for an owner, possessor, or custodian of a maimed, diseased, disabled, or infirm animal either to:

-- allow it to lie in a public street, road, or place more than three (3) hours after receiving notice that the animal has been lying there disabled
+- Allow it to lie in a public street, road, or place for more than 3 hours after receiving notice that the animal has been lying there disabled.

 The punishment for abandoning a disabled animal includes:

-A first offense within a seven (7)-year time-span is a misdemeanor carrying:
+A first offense within a seven-year time span is a misdemeanor carrying:

 - 48 hours to 120 hours of community service, and